illinirishi/illinirishi.github.io/README.md

 Essay describing the Narrative Visualization

 The following essay describes the salient points as required in the graded assignment.
-This essay is available as a README.md file (https://github.com/illinirishi/illinirishi.github.io/blob/main/README.md)on GitHub also.
+This essay is available as a README.md file (https://github.com/illinirishi/illinirishi.github.io/blob/main/README.md) on GitHub also.
 You can view the visualization by clicking here (https://illinirishi.github.io/) : Final Project for CS 416 - Compare Fuel Economy measured in Miles per Gallon(MPG)in the City vs on the Highway using a scatter plot.
 Do number of Cylinders matter?
 How about Electric Cars with no cylinders?
 About the Visualization
 The chosen narrative visualization is an Interactive Slideshow.
 It consists of 3 slides(as Scenes) where the reader has the ability to look at the full dataset as well as highlight data based on a categorical(Engine Cylinders)variable.